helenhsn/obsidian-git-sync/LIG/SYNTHESIS (STATE OF THE ART)/Synthesis.md

 >[!Articles related]
 >[[Leads to reduce Data Demand]], [[Leads to reduce Data Demand 2]], [[Defining Digital sufficiency]], [[Examples]]

+One thing to notice is the lack of scientific literature about this topic compared to for instance Eco-feedback applied to energy.
+The few papers we found are all recent.

+>[!QUOTE]
+>Precisely because digital devices afford so much functionality, they allow us to test design interventions with greater precision, flexibility, and dramatically lower cost than changing the physical environment.

 ## A. Defining Digital Sufficiency